Support a positive patient experience through timely CRC screening

 Physician introducing informed decision making and discussing colorectal cancer screening options with a patient who is sitting on an exam table.

-Consider the benefits of informed decision-making for CRC screening
+Consider the benefits of prioritizing timely CRC screening

 Offering patients choices may increase adherence2

-CRC screening completion is 3x higher in patients who discussed screening options with their clinician.2
+CRC screening completion can be 3x higher in patients who discussed screening options with their clinician.2

 Offering the Cologuard test for average-risk patients may improve screening rates3